MicrosoftDocs/win32/desktop-src/direct3d9/direct3d-devices.md

 ---
-Description: 'A Direct3D device is the rendering component of Direct3D.
+Description: A Direct3D device is the rendering component of Direct3D.
 It encapsulates and stores the rendering state.
-In addition, a Direct3D device performs transformations and lighting operations and rasterizes an image to a surface.' ms.assetid: 'b592edb8-351a-4a82-9ff7-8a69d82723bc'
+In addition, a Direct3D device performs transformations and lighting operations and rasterizes an image to a surface. ms.assetid: b592edb8-351a-4a82-9ff7-8a69d82723bc
-title: 'Direct3D Devices (Direct3D 9)'
+title: Direct3D Devices (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Direct3D Devices (Direct3D 9)